MicrosoftDocs/fabric-docs/docs/workload-development-kit/faq.md

 ### I have a question that isn't answered in this FAQ, where can I get help?

-Please search and post to [Microsoft-Fabric-workload-development-sample/discussions](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample/discussions) or [Microsoft-Fabric-workload-development-sample/issues](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample/issues) so these can be addressed by our team.
+Please search and post to [Microsoft-Fabric-workload-development-sample/discussions](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample/discussions) or [Microsoft-Fabric-workload-development-sample/issues](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample/issues) so these can be addressed by the Fabric team.

 ## Fabric Workload Design